Inspecting Inflatable Life Jackets

 Frequent inspection of your jacket can save your life!
 For specific information, refer to your life jacket owner's manual.
 For general life jacket information please visit www.BoatUS.org

-Inflatable life jackets can be lighter and easier to get around in, which can mean you'll be more likely to wear them
+Inflatable life jackets can be lighter and easier to get around in, and you're more likely to wear them

-Asked why they don't wear life jackets, boaters cite the cost and lack of comfort of current USCG-approved life jackets
+Asked why they don't wear life jackets, boaters cite the cost and lack of comfort of current models